Manish (band)

-Manish (マニッシュ Manisshu) were a Japanese power-pop band formed in 1992 by vocalist and lyricist, Misuzu Takahashi and composer and keyboardist, Mari Nishimoto.
-The band's name comes from spelling member name MA(ri)NISH(imoto).
-Manish disbanded in 1998.
+Manish (マニッシュ, Manisshu) were a Japanese power pop band formed in 1992 by vocalist and lyricist Misuzu Takahashi and composer and keyboardist Mari Nishimoto.
+The band's name, Manish, is derived from the combination of members' names: MA from Mari and NISH from Nishimoto.
+The group was active until their disbandment in 1998.

 Biography

-In early 1992, Misuzu and Mari were part of the Japanese idol group "DALI" who debuted with their only single "Moonlight Densetsu", which was used as opening theme for anime television series Sailor Moon.
-Soon after release of the single, the group disbanded.
+In early 1992, Misuzu Takahashi and Mari Nishimoto were members of the Japanese idol group DALI which debuted with their only single, "Moonlight Densetsu".
+The song was used as opening theme for anime television series Sailor Moon.
+Shortly after the release of the single, the group disbanded.